-- When the speaker’s cone or suspension was repaired and assembled back with voice coil placed out of position against the magnet.
+- When the speaker’s cone or suspension was repaired and assembled back with the voice coil placed out of position against the magnet.

 It also happens that speakers crackle because it is connected to the faulty amplifier or damaged pre-outs.
 Usually, when the amp is damaged, speakers do not play at all, but this is not always the case.

-If you have an issue with pre-outs, an amplifier will have to be repaired, or in the worst case, replaced depending on the damage level.
+If you have an issue with pre-outs, an amplifier will have to be repaired or in the worst case, replaced, depending on the damage level.

 When the speaker crackle, it can be already broken.
-And if not, the most dangerous for the speaker is the interrupted current that overstresses the voice coil and, in effect, can damage either electrical or mechanical part of the speaker.
+And if not, the most dangerous for the speaker is the interrupted current that overstresses the voice coil and, in effect, can damage either the electrical or mechanical part of the speaker.